 This KPI is associated with the following categories and industries in our KPI database:

-KPI Depot (formerly the Flevy KPI Library) is a comprehensive, fully searchable database of over 20,000+ Key Performance Indicators.
+KPI Depot (formerly the Flevy KPI Library) is a comprehensive, fully searchable database of over 20,000+ KPIs and 10,000+ benchmarks.
 Each KPI is documented with 12 practical attributes that take you from definition to real-world application (definition, business insights, measurement approach, formula, trend analysis, diagnostics, tips, visualization ideas, risk warnings, tools & tech, integration points, and change impact).

-KPI categories span every major corporate function and more than 100+ industries, giving executives, analysts, and consultants an instant, plug-and-play reference for building scorecards, dashboards, and data-driven strategies.
+KPI categories span every major corporate function and more than 150+ industries, giving executives, analysts, and consultants an instant, plug-and-play reference for building scorecards, dashboards, and data-driven strategies.

-Our team is constantly expanding our KPI database.
+Our team is constantly expanding our KPI database and benchmarks database.

 Got a question?
 Email us at support@kpidepot.com.

-How can I calculate cost variance?
+How can I calculate Cost Variance?

-How often should cost variance be reviewed?
+How often should Cost Variance be reviewed?

 Each KPI in our knowledge base includes 12 attributes.